jeppan875/ubittest/README.md

 React framework for client and server rendering.
 Disable javascript in the browser (chrome) by going to settings > debugger and see each page render without any javascript execution.

 NextJs has a top pages directory where each defined page file represents a webpage, for instance article.js would become domain/article.
 Index.js is the home directory /.
 By making a file in brackets [slug].js we can create dynamic pages based on that param, in this case a slug.
 So each article can be reach by their slug.
+For example mydomain/articles/my-slug

 The rest is quite similar ordinary react with a component tree that starts with app.js which is also defined in the pages directory.

 #### Redux

 I choosed to use redux for state handling.
-It is a lot of overhead but tend to work out fine as project scales.
+It is a lot of overhead but tend to work out fine as project scales.It provides a good debugger where you can see dispatched actions, current state, rewind state etc.

 #### sagas